Dr. Elizabeth Pierce

 Cognitive Behavioral Therapy (CBT)

 This approach focuses on changing specific thoughts/cognitions that can fuel negative mood states.
-Therapy also focuses on changing behaviors that create difficulties for you so you can engage in more adaptive behaviors.
+Behavioral Activation is also used to reduce avoidance and improve mood.
 There is structure to the therapy and often homework to do.
 I recommend reading, other media, and family involvement as needed.
 With couples, we work on improving communication and problem-solving skills.

 Exposure & Response Prevention (ERP)